 A: We are located in White Post VA.
 It is a small town just south of Winchester about 1-1/2 hours from Washington, DC.
 Our farm is easily accessible from Route 66, Route 50 or Route 81.
 Get directions here.

 We want you to pick out your puppy here on the farm.
 We do prefer not to ship our puppies if possible.
 We do have some out of state shipping but they are on a case by case basis.
 We ask for you to visit with us, at some time during the process.
 We really think most people should make the trip to the farm.
 This way your family can pick out the puppy that is best for you.
-We do ask that all parties that are in the “puppy picking” process, attend at the same time.
+We do ask that all parties that are in the “puppy picking” process, attend at the same time and that you call/email ahead to make an appointment.
 This helps make it a smooth transition.
 Since there are too many puppy mills that sell “sight unseen puppies” and/or are just a scam, we want you to feel secure in your purchase.
 You will need to bring a crate or have an adult able to hold the puppy for travel home.
 We want a safe trip home for everyone.

 A: Yes, we do have a full health guarantee.
 We guarantee all our puppies to 1 year of age.
 We will go into detail on this subject in our purchase contract.
 We do vaccines at 6-7 weeks and worming at 2, 4, 6, and 8 weeks of age.
 All our puppies will be vet checked before leaving but will need more vaccinations and worming as they get older.